 6. Kneeling Pushups

-Those who couldn’t perform pushups on heels can do kneeling pushups.
-Kneeling pushup is suitable for beginners and overweight individuals.
-It is a great exercise to bolster upper body muscles and scale up strength for standard pushups.
+Those who cannot perform pushups on heels can do kneeling pushups.
+Kneeling pushups are suitable for beginners and overweight individuals.
+They are a great exercise to bolster upper body muscles and increase strength for standard pushups.

 How to: Sit on your knees, place your palms on the floor, lean forward, and keep your arms straight below your shoulder; that’s the start.
 Now, lower your chest toward the floor and push back until your arms are extended.
 Maintain a neutral spine throughout the movement.